KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 Some of what's in this document will seem obvious.
 It wasn't obvious at 3am when the fifth approach failed and the bot was still sitting there waiting.

-If you're thinking about opening a PR that suggests something in here — read this first.
+If you're thinking about opening a PR that suggests something in here... read this first.
 We probably tried it.
 If we didn't, and you've got something better, we want to hear it.
 But if it's in here, it's in here because we already bled on that rock.

 ---